fqqb/timeline/docs/extensions.md

 # Extensions

-`timenav.js` introduces a general framework for interactive timeline charts, and includes a basic set of visualizations.
+`@fqqb/timeline` introduces a general framework for interactive timeline charts, and includes a basic set of visualizations.
 And while these provide many configuration options, your use case may require you to take things further.

-A Timenav instance is composed of three main component types:
+A Timeline instance is composed of three main component types:

 * **Lines** show in the main area, one below another.
 Lines may never draw outside of their bounds (or more correctly -- if they do, it will get clipped).
 * **Decorations** are drawn on top of Lines.
 They have access to the full main area.